 Early September Festivals in Italy

+There are no national holidays in September.
 The end of summer season is often celebrated with festivals the first weekend.
 Look for brightly colored posters announcing a festa or sagra (food festival where you can try local specialties).
 This is a sampling of top festivals usually held the first week of September, but you’re likely to find other local festivals, too:

 - Venice: The exciting Regata Storica, historic regatta or boat race, is held the first Sunday of the month.
 Events start with a colorful boat parade on the Grand Canal featuring historic boats and costumes.
 Then boat races are held in 4 different categories.
 See Regata Storica Venezia for updated event details and photos of the previous year’s event.
 Also the Venice International Film Festival usually continues into the first week of September so you might be able to do some celebrity spotting even if you don’t attend the films.

 - Asti, Piemonte: The Palio di Asti is one of Italy’s oldest palio competitions, dating to the 13th century.
 Usually held the first weekend of September, events include a parade with more than 1000 people in period costume, flag throwers, and a market.
 The main event is an exciting bareback horse race in Piazza Alfieri with 3 heats, 2 with 7 horses and the final with 9.
+Facebook page

 - Florence: The Feast of Rificolona, one of Florence’s oldest festivals, is celebrated September 7 both in Florence and some other Tuscany towns with a lantern parade through the streets at night.
 In Florence there’s also a boat parade on the river and a fair in Piazza Santissima Annunziata.